wwnorton/design-system/docs/button.md

 Text-Only Buttons include:
 1. A Text Label
-2. A Container
+2. Padding

 Text + Icon Buttons include:
 1. A Text Label
-2. A Container
+2. Padding
 3. An Icon (before or after the label)

 Icon-Only Buttons include:
 1. An Icon
-2. A Container
+2. Padding

 ## Usage

-- A button submits an action or data, toggles something on the interface, or may navigate to another section or page.
 - A button is a standalone call-to-action with space or visual emphasis around it.
-- A button should have a meaningful label that communicates the action that users can take.
+- A button has a meaningful label that communicates the action that users can take.
 - `Accessibility` Space (Up) and Enter (Down) activates the button.
 Buttons may move or retain focus when activated.

 ### Button Dos: